-Pixelshere is a 2d-sidescroller with an interactive musical soundtrack.
+Pixelsphere is a 2d-sidescroller with an interactive musical soundtrack.
 Get ready for classic platformer action, exploration, physics & music puzzles, and of course, pixel art!
+100% free game & soundtrack!

 You might have heard of me as The Cynic Project.
 My song Matrix ][ achieved six million downloads on mp3.com back in 1999.
 I'm fascinated by the hidden beauty encoded in deterministic processes and stuff like fractals, cellular automata, generative music, and emergent behavior.

-Music, the central fixture of Pixelsphere, underpins the sound effects in the game.
+Music, the central feature in Pixelsphere, underpins the pitched sound effects in the game.

 Scores of mallet percussion tones, as well as physically-modeled sound effects, sit within the game soundtrack.
-These sounds are perfectly tuned and equalized to complement the background music in Pixelsphere.
+These sounds are perfectly tuned and balanced to complement the background music in Pixelsphere.

-Try listening to web demo idly, like a streaming music player.
+Try listening to in-browser game idly, like a streaming music player.
 When idle, the complete in-game soundtrack plays in the background while you use your computer.

 Welcome to Pixelsphere!
 Sit back and listen to the music!